-You can be reimbursed up to \$2,650 in a plan year from a Health Care Account.
-You can use this account to repay yourself, with before-tax dollars, for eligible health care expenses for yourself and your family.
+You can be reimbursed up to \$2,750 in a plan year from a Health Care Account.
+You can use this account to pay for eligible health care expenses for yourself and your family with before tax dollars.

-Your Health Care Account gives you a way to pay expenses with before-tax dollars that your health, dental or vision insurance does not pay.
+Your Health Care Account gives you a way to pay expenses with before-tax dollars that your medical, dental or vision plan does not pay.
 It does not replace or change your current health care coverage.

-You do not have to be enrolled in an A&M System health, dental or vision plan to participate in the health care flexible spending account program.
+You do not have to be enrolled in an A&M System medical, dental or vision plan to participate in the health care flexible spending account program.